Chesapeake Bay Running Club -

 Post-Race Cookout and Awards Presentation

 The post-race picnic is hosted by the Friends of the Piney Point Lighthouse Museum, a beneficiary of the race.
-Enjoy grilled chicken wings, burgers, potatoes and toppings, and assorted beverages while waiting for the awards presentation.
+Enjoy grilled chicken wings, burgers, bratwurst, potatoes and toppings, and assorted beverages while waiting for the awards presentation.

 Travel and Lodging

 Information on local hotels and lodges from last year can be found here.
 We're in the process of checking it for updates now.

 DON’T GO HOME YET – THERE’S MORE OF SOUTHERN MARYLAND TO ENJOY!